As Cool As Ice, “aka Cassie”

 As Cool As Ice, known as Cassie is a 2008, 16.2 hand TB/Holsteiner mare.
 Cassie, who was bred and is still owned by Beth Battel is out of Cicera’s Icewater, the stallion who David O’Connor competed through the upper levels, and a lovely mare named Ice Queen.

 Cassie is a very careful jumper with stunning gaits and an eager to please attitude.
 In 2013, Cassie moved up to the training level, finishing in the top 3 at multiple events.
-Cassie started off the 2014 season with a win at the Ocala Horse Properties Winter II HT, finishing on her dressage score of 30.
+Cassie started off the 2014 season with a win at the Ocala Horse Properties Winter II HT, finishing on her dressage, and since then has earned multiple top 5 placings at the Preliminary level.
 Jennie is very excited to have the ride on this young prospect and looks forward to seeing her career take shape.